-You just need a passion for learning about horticulture and a willingness to share that information with the public through volunteerism!
+You just need a passion for learning about nature, gardening, or the outdoors and a willingness to share that information with the public through volunteerism!

 After training, interns must complete 50 hours of approved volunteerism for OSU in the first year before they can be certified as Master Gardeners.

 After becoming certified, volunteers must complete at least 20 hours of volunteerism and 10 hours of continuing education each year to maintain and renew certification.